Dancer says did not want acid used in Bolshoi attack

 "He's making me into a scapegoat," the leather-jacketed Zarutsky said, adding a expletive as he was led through the courthouse.
 He flashed his middle finger at reporters from the courtroom cage.

-Moscow police said on Thursday they believed Dmitrichenko had paid his alleged accomplices 50,000 roubles ($1,600).
+Moscow police said on Thursday they believed Dmitrichenko had paid his alleged accomplices 50,000 roubles.
 Police have alleged that Zarutsky had bought acid at a car parts store outside Moscow and made it more potent by boiling off water.

 A source at the Bolshoi on Wednesday said the outspoken dancer was angry that his partner, ballerina Anzhelina Vorontsova, had missed out on top roles including the lead in Swan Lake.